isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 01:02:03:04:05:06:07:08:09:0A.
 The last reservation also assigns a hostname to this client.

-Note that DHCPv6 allows a single client to lease multiple addresses and multiple prefixes at the same time.
+DHCPv6 allows a single client to lease multiple addresses and multiple prefixes at the same time.
 Therefore ``ip-addresses`` and ``prefixes`` are plural and are actually arrays.
 When the client sends multiple IA options (IA_NA or IA_PD), each reserved address or prefix is